stevecrozz/woodpecker-terraform-aws/README.md

 This is event-driven at the application level - the autoscaler reacts to Woodpecker's internal queue state, not external metrics.

+## Container Images

+Container images are stored in **ECR** (Elastic Container Registry) to avoid Docker Hub rate limits.
+During `terraform apply`, images are automatically pulled from Docker Hub and pushed to your ECR repositories (requires Docker or Podman locally).

 ## Cost Optimization Features

 | Feature | Savings |